Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Stock Keeping Unit.
 Identification number for the variant.
 The SKU for the variant is created depending on the selected settings.

 - *Lifecycle status*
   Life cycle status of the variant article.
-The following statuses are available:
+The following options are available:
   - **active**: The variant is active.
   - **in_archive**: The variant is archived.
   - **in_recycle_bin**: The variant is moved to the recycle bin.